Greenland: Island of Melting Traditions

 Some of the Inuit people have had to assimilate or risk extinction since so much of their original survival depended on hunting.
 That doesn’t change the way people eat here, just the way reindeer, seal and even whale is caught and prepared.

 At restaurants like Gertrud Rask inside the Hans Egede Hotel and Ulo at Hotel Arctic in Ilulissat plenty of fresh native cuisine includes staples inherit to this once frigid landscape.

-Bright, beautiful, balmy (about 48º F) and a midnight sun that takes hours to sink – the pulse of Ilulissat is far more pleasant than in Nuuk.
+Bright, beautiful, balmy (about 48º F) and with a midnight sun that takes hours to sink – the pulse of Ilulissat is far more pleasant than in Nuuk.

 Kayakers are launching themselves from mossy rock, locals are picnicking by the water and high-end retail shops have opened their doors to let consumers peruse rare seal skin clothing, homemade umiaqs and handicrafts.
-This town has its share of melancholy moments too but today it’s cheerful and everyone feels euphoric for blue skies.
+This town has its share of melancholy moments too but today it’s cheerful and everyone feels euphoric for the blue skies.

 “Kanirnartuq” – Icy mist

 Disko Bay borders the town of Ilulissat and it reminds me of a Pablo Picasso painting: thousands of cube-shaped blue ice drifting and crushing into each other like shards of broken glass.

 I’m determined to get this rare painting on celluloid, so early the next morning, I’m up with the sun, at 4 am, for a solo hike to Ilulissat Fjord, a UNESCO World Heritage site declared so in 2004.